Code-Institute-Submissions/valerieniloinsigh31-RPSLS_Javascript_PP2/README.md

 <li> The user wants a game that offers interaction.
 Yes, the computer spontaneously generates there own answer which supplies the user with a competitor.
 Also, the photos are updated based on the users data choice, the scores are updated based on who won each round and for each round and game, a message is prompted saying who won or lost.</li>
 <li>The user wants a game that they can play in between things during the day/whilst waiting/that does not require continued concentration.
 Yes, the games are short with the best-of-three ounds deciding the winner.
 No background knowledge is required and the user can stop/start agin whenever they want with the reset button.

-<h2>Overview of the Project</h2>

-<em>'Rock, Paper, Scissors, Lizard, Spock'</em>
- <em>What the project hopes to accomplish:</em> 'Rock, Paper,Scissors, Lizard, Spock' is an interactive, fast-paced online version of the age-old classic, 'Rock, Paper, Scissors', without the need for any props or other players.
-It is simple to understand and easily accessible.
-All you need to play is yourself and your laptop.
- <em>Who it is intended to target:</em> Ages 14+.
-Anybody in a waiting room of any sort or on a long train/bus journey or just on a cheeky lunch break from school or work.
-Only one player required and no actual rocks, paper, scissors, lizard or spock needed at all.
- <em>How it will be useful to the target audience: It is an engaging and interactive game that people can play on their own.
-It is useful as it does not require mrore than one person and provides spontaneous, interactive fun that is easy to understand.It does not required a large amount of concentration at a time and it resets automatically.</em>

 <h2>Features</h2>
 <p>In this section, you should go over the different parts of your project, and describe each in a sentence or so.
 You will need to explain what value each of the features provides for the user, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.</p>